 Exploratory nature walks around the grounds at Explorer's Cottage on a paved asphalt pathway will bring you through diverse environments such as moss forests, a boreal forest, a birch forest, and a salt water estuary.
 Walks around Raspberry Cottage reveal how apples, pears, raspberries, grapes, blueberries, and black currants grow.
 Both cottages share a private forest road that cuts through over the Boularderie Island, perfect for hikes or snowshoeing or cross country skiing in the winter.
 The Cabot Trail is just twenty minutes away, where short and long hikes are available, including ranger-led hikes.
 Guests at Raspberry Cottage have access to a fire ring that they can sit around and watch the stars above in a 180 degree view.
 The village of Baddeck offers a free pontoon boat "ferry" to Kidston Island, a nearby island with a lighthouse that features nature walks, swimming, and sightseeing.

-Fishing equipment and the use of a canoe, paddles, and life vests, is available upon request and included with your stay.
+Fishing equipment and the use of a canoe, stand up paddleboard, paddles, and life vests, is available upon request and included with your stay.
 The Bras d'Or is a saltwater estuary and part of the Atlantic Ocean.
 In the winter, there are snow tubes, snow shoes, and an old-fashioned toboggan available for guest use as part of their stay.
 Guests at Explorer's Cottage may fish off the large waterfront deck, while guests at Raspberry Cottage are able to explore Cape Breton, which is home to world-class fishing.
 The province of Nova Scotia does not require a fishing license in saltwater.
 Canadian fishing seasons and bag limits apply.
 A fishing license is required for those over 16 who fish in freshwater, such as lakes and rivers.
 Guests can speak with, or partner with, a local to tour the best fishing locations.